SeHellmann/TransformationsInHierarchicalModels/README.md

   - the folder *Rieskamp_2008_data* contains the raw data (behavioral data and gambles) from Rieskamp (2008).
   - *PachurEtAl_Who errs, who dares_Data.xlsx* contains the data from Pachur et al. (2017)
 - The folder *jags_models* contains multiple text files, containing jags model definitions used for the different analysis
-- The folder *saved_details* contains the results from the model fits (not for each iteration of the simulation study; to download the whole set of simulated data and posterior samples for the simulation study, see https://osf.io/c5db7 )
+- The folder *saved_details* contains the results from the model fits (not for each iteration of the simulation study, but only the collected results)
 - The *renv.lock* file containing the package versions used in the environment for the project